craignicholson/go-weatherunderground/README.md

 - Example Query using US ZipCode
 - Example using County/City {Japan/Tokyo}
 - History_YYYYMMDD returns a summary of the observed weather for the specified date.

+go-weatherunderground is also a client for the http server application server.go

+Once data has been collected from go-weatherunderground.go the data is posted to the http server (:8080), and the server.go app writes this data to mongodb.